Degiacomi-Lab/molearn/src/molearn/README.md

 - `loss_functions.py`: evaluation of model energy without OpenMM
 - `molearn_trainer.py`: main class to set up and train a neural network with molearn loss function
+- `sinkhorn_trainer.py`: main class to set up and train a neural network with sinkhorn loss function (not imported by default)
 - `pdb_data.py`: protein data loader
 - `protein_handler.py`: functions to load protein and force field data
 - `utils.py`: useful functions used throughout the code